Dana Beal: Bench trial and sentencing in Nebraska (2012)

 On April 20, 2012, Beal was moved to the Saunders County jail in Wahoo, Nebraska, where he had a bench trial later that year, on August 27 related to the 2009 arrest.
 On December 10, 2012, Judge Mary Gilbride sentenced Beal to 4 to 6 years in prison in Nebraska.
 An appeal was filed.
-On 26 December 2012 Dana was moved from Nebraska back to Fox Lake Correctional Institution in Wisconsin.
+On December 26, 2012, Beal was moved from Nebraska back to Fox Lake Correctional Institution in Wisconsin.

 Arrest in California (2017)

 High Times account of the arrest of cannabis activist Dana Beal in December, 2017:

 High Times' sources indicate the bust was on Highway 36, near the Humboldt-Trinity county line.
 This connects with Route 299, the main road that links Humboldt County on the coast to Interstate 5 in the Central Valley, over the rugged Trinity Alps.

 The quantity Beal was caught with (22 lbs) usually results in an "own recognizance" release in Trinity County, meaning no bail.
 But this time, bail has reportedly been set at a steep $75,000—possibly due to Beal's notoriety and past record.

 Beal is said to face two charges: misdemeanor possession of cannabis for sale and felony attempt to transport marijuana across state lines.
 His driver was also charged, identified as Michigan resident James Statzer.

 Beal and Statzer have been arrested together before—most recently, a year ago this week in Oregon, after a state trooper stopped them for driving outside the line and over the speed limit.
 A search turned up 55 pounds of marijuana.
 In June, the Clackamas County district attorney declined to prosecute the case, citing irregularities in the search.

 Beal and Statzer both entered pleas of not guilty.
 Beal was later released on bail.
 His lawyer had successfully argued that given age and health issues, he was not a flight risk.
 Statzer was also released on bail.